 - 24/7 phone assistance by our local representative

 Options and Extras

-- Private airport transfers bookable at an extra cost
+- Private airport transfers are bookable at an extra cost

 - Luggage transfers opt-out: please note that luggage transfers are relatively costly here as while on foot the distance from village to village is very short, by car one has to drive a long way around.
-So if you wish you can opt out of the luggage transfer service and save £80 per person.
+So if you wish you can opt out of the luggage transfer service and get a price reduction.

 Other Trip-Related Costs

 - All lunches and dinner in Tramonti on Day 2

 - Personal expenses such as snacks, drinks, phone calls, extra transfers, tips, etc.

 - Any items not specifically mentioned as ‘included’ in the programme

 Gallery for Alta Via: Amalfi and Sorrento Coast to CoastGo to top of page